ralf-meyer/molSimplify/tests/README.txt

 #############################################

 III.
 Run Test Cases
-  1. Tests will be automatically run by Travis.
+  1. Tests will be automatically run by GitHub CI.
 However, it's highly recommended that one runs the tests locally before committing or push to repository to avoid breaking things